aaron10l/aaron10l/README.md

 <div>
  <p>
-I am a sophomore software engineering intern with an interest in full-stack development and machine learning/AI.
+I am a sophomore software engineering intern with an interest in low-level development and machine learning/AI.
 I am skilled at writing well-designed, testable and efficient code using current best practices in front-end and back-end development.
 I am a fast learner, hard worker and team player who is proficient in an array of scripting languages and web development tools.
 </p>
 </div>